 That stealth gear doesn't come cheap -- a full system, including frame stiffening and suspension modifications, will cost about $15,000 installed.
 That doesn't include the price of the truck itself.
 A 2008 Ford F-350 with a stealth system already installed will cost just over $55,000 [source: East Coast Truck and Trailer Sales].

-To find out more about repossession equipment, hydraulics and other related topics, follow the links on the next page.
+To find out more about repossession equipment, hydraulics and other related topics, follow the links below.
 They'll provide you with a lot more information.